krishpranav/pranaOS-old/Base/usr/share/man/man8/TelnetServer.md

 ## Description

-TelnetServer is a basic telnet server for Serenity.
+TelnetServer is a basic telnet server for pranaos.
 By default, it runs on port 23 and provides a shell upon connection.

 ## Options